AVEVA/OMF-Docs/docs/Standard_Responses.rst

 ============================= =============================
 ``200 OK``   	              The OMF message was successfully processed.
 Response body contains additional information.
 ``204 No Content``            The OMF message was successfully processed, but there is no additional information to return.
-``400 Bad request``           The OMF message was malformed or not understood.
+``400 Bad Request``           The OMF message was malformed or not understood.
 The client should not retry sending the message without modifications.
 ``401 Unauthorized``          Authentication failed.
 ``403 Forbidden``             Authentication succeeded, but not authorized.
 ``413 Payload Too Large``     Payload size exceeds OMF body size limit.